qualiti-ai/py-qualiti/README.md

     qualiti conf set-env OPENAI_API_KEY <your-api-key>
     ```

     > 💡 You can also use a `.env` file or manage Environment Variables your own way!
+Use the [example.env](/example.env) template as an example

     **🤗 HuggingFace**